Jumper (2008 film): Visual effects

 The New Zealand visual effects studio Weta Digital was initially selected to assist in creating a preview clip for the 2007 Comic-Con Convention.
 The studio's 100 employees later developed the visual effects for 300 of the 600 shots in the film.
 In total, there are more than 100 jumps in the film, and each jump was modified based on the distance and location the character(s) jumped.
 The jumps were developed using Nuke and Shake software; many, including those to Big Ben and the Sphinx were created with Maya.
-Weta's VFX supervisor Erik Winquist explained how the visual effects of the jumps were created: "The concept of what a jump looks like changed and evolved a little over the course of post production.
+Weta's VFX supervisor Erik Winquist explained how the visual effects of the jumps were created: "The concept of what a jump looks like changed and evolved a little for post-production.
 There are shots in the film that use still array footage but not in the same way that we saw in The Matrix.
 The Matrix was largely about stopping time whereas this was about using slow shutter speeds on those still array cameras to end up with a streaky motion-blurred image as the perspective was changing, which is a pretty interesting look."
 Other visual effects studios that assisted with the film include Hydraulx, Digital Domain, and Pixel Magic.
 Lightwave 3D was also used for some of the movie's scenes.

+Release

+Jumper was released on February 14, 2008, by 20th Century Fox.

 Reception

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 15% based on 171 reviews, with an average rating of 4.00/10.
-The site's critics consensus reads, "Featuring uninvolving characters and loose narrative, Jumper is an erratic action pic with little coherence and lackluster special effects."
-Metacritic gives the film an average score of 35 out of 100, based on 36 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Austin Chronicle's Marc Salov called the film "... pretty slick, entertaining stuff, well-crafted by Liman, edited into a tight, action-packed bundle of nerviness".
 Empire had a verdict of "[Doug] Liman's least charismatic action movie and the least developed, but it still packs some cracking action into its brief running time and lays foundations on which a great franchise could be built".

 Australian film reviewer David Stratton stated that "this film represents a new [watershed] in the history of the cinema because it's got no plot, it's got no characters, it's got no action scene that makes any kind of sense", and awarded it half a star out of five.

+The film was nominated for Best Science Fiction Film and Best Music at the Saturn Awards losing to both Iron Man and The Dark Knight respectively.